numirias/semshi/README.md

 ## Limitations

-- Some features such as wildcard imports (`from foo import *`) and fancy metaprogramming may hide names which Semshi won't pick up and may therefore show as unresolved or highlight incorrectly.
+- Features like wildcard imports (`from foo import *`) or fancy metaprogramming may hide name bindings from simple static analysis.
+In that case, Semshi can't pick them up and may show these names as unresolved or highlight incorrectly.

-- Whenever a syntax error is present (which can't be automatically compensated), highlights can't be updated.
-So you may experience that highlights are temporarily incorrect while typing.
+- While a syntax error is present (which can't be automatically compensated), Semshi can't update any highlights.
+So, highlights may be temporarily incorrect or misplaced while typing.

-- Although Semshi does its work asynchronously and is not *that* slow, editing large files may stress your CPU and cause delayed highlighting.
+- Although Semshi parses the code asynchronously and is not *that* slow, editing large files may stress your CPU and cause highlighting delays.

 - Semshi works with the same syntax version as your Neovim Python 3 provider.
 This means you can't use Semshi on code that's Python 2-only or uses incompatible syntax features.
+(Support for different versions is planned.
+See [#19](https://github.com/numirias/semshi/issues/19))

 ## FAQ

 ### How does Semshi compare to refactoring/completion plugins like [jedi-vim](https://github.com/davidhalter/jedi-vim)?

-Semshi's primary focus is to provide reasonably fast semantic code highlighting in order to make code easier to read, so it works great alongside refactoring and completion libraries like Jedi -- it's not meant to replace them at all.
+Semshi's primary focus is to provide reasonably fast semantic highlighting to make code easier to read.
+It's meant to replace your syntax highlighter, not your refactoring tools.
+So, Semshi works great alongside refactoring and completion libraries like Jedi.

 ### Is Vim 8 supported?

-No. Semshi relies on Neovim's fast highlighting API to update highlights quickly for which there is currently no equivalent in regular Vim.
-If you think this can be implemented for Vim 8, let me know.
+No. Semshi relies on Neovim's fast highlighting API to quickly update lots of highlights.
+Regular Vim unfortunately doesn't have an equivalent API.
+(If you think this can be implemented for Vim 8, let me know.)

 ### Is Python 2 supported?

-No. Currently, support for Python < 3.5 isn't planned.
-Migrate your code already!
+No. [Migrate your code already!](https://pythonclock.org/) (Support for Python < 3.5 *may* be coming, but don't expect it too soon.
+See [#19](https://github.com/numirias/semshi/issues/19))

+### Semshi is too slow.

+Semshi should be snappy on reasonably-sized Python files with ordinary hardware.
+If you experience performance issues, please file an issue.
+Also note that other plugins using the Python provider (e.g. [deoplete.nvim](https://github.com/Shougo/deoplete.nvim)) may slow down Semshi significantly.

 ### There are some incorrect extra highlights.